 Getting yourself familiar with a foreign language vocabulary is one of the first steps to enlarge your world.
 Therefore, it’s a good idea to invest in this skill.
 Learning foreign language vocabulary doesn’t have to be torture.
 If you have some tricks up your sleeve to help make learning a foreign language a lot easier, then you’ll find yourself actually enjoying the process.
 You’ll learn faster, too.

-Some of the biggest challenges to learning foreign languages are just mindsets.
+Some of the biggest challenges to learning foreign languages have not to do with vocabulary or grammar translation but with your mindset.
 They are a set of beliefs that affect how you think, and, consequently, how you feel, and ultimately, how you act.
 Getting these mindsets out of the way will set you up for success in learning a foreign language.

 These are just a few of the challenges that stand between you and your foreign language vocabulary skills.
-Once you’ve learned to overcome and master these challenges, then you’re all set to learn a new language and master it in no time.
+While the intensity of these challenges may vary based on the language pairs, you can learn to overcome and master them.
+Then you’re all set to learn a new language and master it in no time.

 Now that you’ve identified the challenges that can hinder you from learning a foreign language, let’s now look at some ways to improve your foreign language vocabulary.